-Powerball drawing: Winner declared in Saturday's $559 million jackpot lottery
+Powerball drawing: Winner declared in Saturday's $559.7 million jackpot lottery

 Just a day after a lotto player in Florida claimed a $450 million Mega Millions jackpot, America got another big winner Saturday night.

-The winning ticket for the $559 million Powerball jackpot was sold at a Reeds Ferry Market in Merrimack, New Hampshire, according to Maura McCann, a spokeswoman with the New Hampshire Lottery.
+A winning ticket for the $559.7 million Powerball jackpot was sold at a Reeds Ferry Market in Merrimack, New Hampshire, according to Maura McCann, a spokeswoman with the New Hampshire Lottery.
+The store will get a $75,000 bonus for selling the winning ticket.

 The winning numbers were 12, 29, 30, 33 and 61, with a Powerball number of 26.